Frequently Asked Questions

 NAHREP's number-one mission is to educate real estate professionals about the needs and cultural distinctions of Hispanic consumers.
 Through NAHREP events, webinars and chapter meetings, practitioners are exposed to a range of experts and business-based material that helps them increase their business and deliver better service to their clients.

-NAHREP conferences and meetings also provide an invaluable forum for members to network with other Hispanic professionals and exchange ideas about unique marketplace challenges that come with serving minority homebuyers.
+NAHREP conferences and meetings also provide an invaluable forum for members to network with other like-minded professionals to exchange ideas about unique marketplace challenges that come with serving minority homebuyers.

 How does NAHREP help the Hispanic consumer?